 Intangible assets are reviewed for impairment whenever events or changes in circumstances indicate the related carrying amount may not be recoverable.
-Intangible assets are amortized over estimated useful lives ranging from three to five years using the straight-line method.
+Intangible assets are amortized over estimated useful life of three years using the straight-line method.

 Commitments and contingencies.
 The Company is involved in legal proceedings and litigation arising in the ordinary course of business.
 In the opinion of management, the outcome of such proceedings and litigation is not expected to have a material effect on the accompanying Statements of Financial Condition, Income or Cash Flows.